-I’m sharing this Easy French Breakfast Puffs with Fresh Strawberries recipe with you as part of my White Lily series.
-A family friendly company, White Lily encourages folks to share their knowledge in the kitchen and help pass on their cooking heritage.
+I’m sharing this easy french breakfast puffs recipe with you as part of my White Lily series.
+A family-friendly company, White Lily encourages folks to share their knowledge in the kitchen and help pass on their cooking heritage.

 This recipe is perfect for that because my mother taught me how to make these when I was a little girl.
 They are a simple muffin, perfectly suited to a cup of coffee or juice, and especially delicious when paired with fresh fruit like I’m doing here.

 If you like snickerdoodle cookies or cinnamon toast, I just know you’re gonna fall head over heels for these breakfast puffs as well.
-So let’s make some French Puff Muffins today and make sure you share the results with someone you love!
+So let’s make some french breakfast puffs today and make sure you share the results with someone you love!